-Marketing a business is all about getting yourself out there, whether that be via digital channel or old school traditional tactics.
+Marketing a business is all about getting yourself out there, whether that be via digital channels or old school traditional tactics.
 Using as many platforms and marketing devices as possible is one way to ensure that you’re getting your voice heard.

 What’s the Difference Between Email and Mail?

-Well, to put it blankly, email is digital, whereas mail is physical paper.
+Well, to put it blankly, email marketing is digital, whereas mail is physical paper.
 But you already knew that.
 It’s not this difference that makes both so great, it’s how your audience use and perceive them.

 Direct Solutions reports, if the two are used in conjunction “organisations can drive more action, more loyalty and more sales.”